Daily Comic Strip Chronicles Teaching Life

 By David Lee Finkle

-For the past 15 years of my almost 23-year teaching career, I’ve been privileged to have a unique way to vent my frustrations and to celebrate the rewarding parts of teaching.
-I draw comic strips about them for our city’s daily newspaper.
+For most of my 23-year teaching career, I’ve been privileged to have a unique way to vent my frustrations and to celebrate the rewarding parts of teaching.
+I draw comic strips for our city’s daily newspaper.

 I had been drawing cartoons since I was in kindergarten.
 For Fire Safety Week, we were supposed to draw a picture of what students should do in the case of a fire at the school, and I drew the students roasting marshmallows over the smoldering embers of the school.
 My first educational satire.